-FHA Carpet Pad Standards Administration
+FHA Pad Standards Administration

-FHA carpet pad standards As a response to a request from HUD, a program was developed by the National Institute of Standards and Technology (NIST) for testing carpet and carpet pad.
-Testing for FHA carpet pad standards UM 72 and carpet standards UM 42 are administered by National Voluntary Laboratory Accreditation Program (NVLAP) NVLAP established the testing program for accrediting laboratories that test carpet and attached carpet cushion products.
-In 1994 the expanded NVLAP program was renamed the Carpet and Carpet Cushion (CCC) Program.
+In response to a request from HUD, a program was developed by the National Institute of Standards and Technology (NIST), for testing carpet and carpet pad.
+Standards are administered by National Voluntary Laboratory Accreditation Program (NVLAP).
+NVLAP established the testing program for accrediting laboratories that test carpet and attached carpet cushion products.
+In 1994 the expanded NVLAP program was renamed the Carpet Cushion Council (CCC).

 CCC is the trade association for U.S and Canadian carpet cushion manufacturers in association with the Carpet and Rug Institute.
 These carpet industry trade organizations entered into an agreement with the Environmental Protection Agency (EPA).
 The Green Label Cushion Testing Program was established by the Carpet Cushion Council.
 The testing program is voluntary, to monitor for low emissions on products coming out of manufacturing plants.